daniellecrobinson/Data-Rescue-PDX/README.md

 Your efforts will prevent these datasets from drifting into obscurity.
 A dataset without metadata can not be found, cited, or trusted by the scientific community.

-**Warning** You will be very confused for the first hour or so, because this is confusing.
+**Warning:** You will be very confused for the first hour or so, because this is confusing.
 The data is all over the place, there are millions of files with no rhyme or reason.
 But fear not, everyone goes through this.
 We are all in this together!
 Before we continue, turn to your left (or right) and introduce yourself to the recruit Data Detective sitting next to you.
 When you get stuck, or have a question, they are your first point of contact (and you are theirs).

 #### What is metadata?